MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-creating.md

 ### Add task

 This option allows you to create a new task in the hierarchy.
 If you don’t choose a position, the task is inserted at the end.
-As with any modern grid experience, the last row is empty and available for new task details.
 A Schedule ID is assigned to the task and represents the depth and position in the hierarchy.
 The Schedule ID uses outline numbering.
 For tasks in the first level under the root of the project, a numbering scheme of 1, 2, 3, etc. is used.
 For tasks under the first level root, a numbering scheme of 1.1, 1.2, 1.3, etc. is used.

 ### Indent task